ilyak93/GAIN-pytorch/README.md

 ### For more: ###

-See the usecase which will be uploaded soon.
+See the use-case.

 ## Use case in a Project ##
-Link will be uploaded soon.
+Link : <a href="https://www.cs.technion.ac.il/~cs234313/projects_sites/S21/07/site/">Using GAIN to improve endoscopy classification results with localization</a>